0xpili/0xpili-blog/posts/the-complexity-tax.md

 The most underestimated skill in ~~business~~ life is _making things simple_.
 Not dumbed down.
 Simple.

 Most corporate complexity is defensive in nature, a shield against accountability, a hedge against being wrong.

-But every layer of unnecessary complexity costs you time, talent, speed, and innovation.
-The companies that systematically eliminate complexity at every level move faster, decide quicker, and win more often.
+Every layer of unnecessary complexity costs your business time, talent, speed, and innovation.
+Companies that systematically eliminate complexity at every level move faster, decide quickly, and win more often.

 ## Making It Simple Works